 So what was it like to go from a life of luxury to a South London cell?
 How would a serial partier cope with life between the sexless walls of Wandsworth Prison?
 What's life in jail like for a wealthy white-collar criminal?
 I spent a fair amount of time with Eddie during the filming of Wolf of the West End, so I got back in touch to find out.

 VICE: What's your worst memory from prison?

-Edward Davenport: There were occasions where there was a staff shortage or things would get cancelled.
-So when you normally play badminton on, you know, a Saturday afternoon or something, and then suddenly it gets cancelled due to staff shortages, it's not like you've got a lot of other things you can arrange at short notice.
+Edward Davenport: There were occasions where there was a staff shortage or things would get canceled.
+So when you normally play badminton on, you know, a Saturday afternoon or something, and then suddenly it gets canceled due to staff shortages, it's not like you've got a lot of other things you can arrange at short notice.